An Integer Linear Programming Framework for Mining Constraints from Data: Introduction

-In this paper, inspired by the great success of ILP in constrained structure predictions, we propose a novel ILP framework to formulate the constraint learning.
-In particular, we estimate the feasible set defined by the constraints and explore three techniques: 1) mining inequality constraints to form a superset of the feasible set by constructing an outer polytope based on seen data; 2) mining equality constraints by dimension reduction of the superset; and 3) latent variable method to deal with complex constraints or leverage prior knowledge.
-We also propose an algorithm to induce the subset of the feasible set to help evaluate the quality of the constraints.
+Inspired by the great success of ILP in constrained output structure predictions, we propose a novel framework to formulate the constraint learning based on ILP.
+In particular, we estimate the feasible set defined by the constraints and explore three techniques: 1) mining inequality constraints to form a superset of the feasible set by constructing an outer polytope based on seen data; 2) mining equality constraints by dimension reduction of the superset; and 3) mining complex constraints with a latent variable method.
+We also propose an algorithm to induce the subset of the feasible set for evaluating the quality of the constraints.
+Note that although the constraint mining algorithm is designed under the ILP framework, our algorithm does not involve solving ILP when mining the constraints.

 We evaluate the proposed framework on three tasks: MST, Sudoku, and hierarchical multi-label classification.
-The first two tasks demonstrate that our framework is able to mine complex structures and deal with large label space.
+The first two tasks demonstrate that our method is able to mine complex structures and deal with large label space.
 For example, in Sudoku, our model can perfectly learn the underlying rules and achieve $100\%$ accuracy.
-We then incorporate the proposed approach with a learned base model on hierarchical multi-label classification to demonstrate its practical usage.
-Our framework helps model learn the structure in label space and improve the performance by over $10\%$ compared with the baseline.
+We then incorporate the proposed approach with a learned neural network on hierarchical multi-label classification.
+Our framework helps models learn the structure in label space and improve the performance by over $10\%$ compared with the baseline.
 Finally, we conduct a comprehensive analysis on MST.
 We verify the constraints learned by our approaches by comparing the corresponding feasible set with the ground truth.
-We also give a theoretical estimation on the feasible set size and compare it with the empirical results.\footnote{The source code and data will be released upon acceptance.}
+We also provide a theoretical estimation on the feasible set size and compare it with the empirical results and discuss the running time of the algorithm.
+The source code and data are available at \url{https://github.com/uclanlp/ILPLearning}.